 Ever felt your phone getting hot for no reason—and then suddenly shutting down?
 You’re not alone.
-Smartphone overheating is more common than you think, and it can be a sign of deeper hardware or software issues.
+A phone overheating is more common than you think, and it can be a sign of deeper hardware or software issues.

 At iDR Tech, our expert technicians have handled hundreds of overheating devices, from cracked screens to dead batteries and misbehaving apps.
 In this guide, we’ll break down why your phone overheats, how to fix it, and when it’s time to seek professional help.